-Figure 17: (Normalized) pressure distribution over time for 3 random training realization.
+Figure 17: Normalized pressure distribution over time for 3 random training realization.
 For each panel, the top row is the ground truth from the HFS, the middle row is the Stochastic pix2vid prediction, and the bottom row is the absolute difference to HFS.